War: The Reality Behind the Rose-Colored Glasses

 This optimistic haze isn’t just limited to the headlines; President Donald Trump appears to be wearing the rosiest glasses of all.
 He seems to be riding a high from the Venezuela plan – which went according to plan in terms of toppling a dictator – but he is ignoring the fact that the people of Venezuela didn’t actually gain their freedoms.
 Instead, they got “new management” that happens to be more compliant with U.S. interests.

 This top-down approach is already stumbling.
-Trump recently admitted that his team had “chosen a few people” within the current Iranian regime to take over, only to follow up that they are all now dead, likely caught in the very bombings meant to pave their way.
+Trump recently admitted that his team had “chosen a few people” within the current Iranian regime to take over, only to follow up that they are all now dead.
 He spoke of a “second group” and even a “third wave” of potential leaders, and that perhaps they won’t even know them, but this revolving door of hand-picked successors doesn’t equal liberation.
-If the goal is just to find a “tractable” official who will say yes to Washington, then the “hour of freedom” promised to the Iranian people is nothing more than a replacement of management at the top.
+If the goal is just to find a “tractable” official who will say yes to Washington, then the “hour of freedom” promised to the Iranian people is nothing more than a hostile takeover disguised as liberation – a replacement of management while the ’employees’ pay in blood.
 The rose-colored glasses aren’t looking so rosy anymore.

 The Constitutional Crossroads

 While the administration pushes this “rosy” narrative, a reality check is coming from the Capitol.
 Today, March 4, Congress is set to vote on a bipartisan War Powers Resolution.
-This isn’t just a procedural hurdle; it’s a direct challenge to the legality of a “war of impulse.”
+This isn’t just some D.C. formality; it’s a direct move to strip the President of his “permission slip” to fight a war of impulse without oversight.

-President Trump himself seems to have missed the memo on the “operation” label.
-When asked on Tuesday about the mounting civilian casualties, he told reporters, “That often happens in war,” and later doubled down by saying, “We’re winning the war, and we’re winning it big.”
-This isn’t just a debate over vocabulary; it’s a deliberate, clumsy attempt by the administration to avoid the legal triggers of the War Powers Act while the President simultaneously broadcasts the scale of the violence to his base.
+Like Hegseth, when asked on Tuesday about the mounting civilian casualties, Trump told reporters, “That often happens in war,” and later doubled down by saying, “We’re winning the war, and we’re winning it big.”

 The administration has yet to produce a single piece of evidence that Iran was planning an attack on U.S. interests – whether on domestic soil, at embassies abroad, or against naval vessels at sea.
-Instead, the war itself has exported the violence thousands of miles away from the bombings.
-The very next day, it arrived in Austin, Texas, where the FBI is investigating a mass shooting at a Sixth Street bar as a potential act of terrorism.
+Yet the war has appeared to inspire violence on American soil the very next day.
+In Austin, Texas, the FBI is investigating a mass shooting at a Sixth Street bar as a potential act of terrorism.
 The gunman, Ndiaga Diagne – a naturalized citizen originally from Senegal – opened fire while wearing a “Property of Allah” hoodie over an Iranian flag T-shirt.
-Investigators later found that Diagne had expressed pro-regime sentiment online, and had photos of Iranian regime leaders in his home.
+Investigators later found that Diagne had expressed pro-regime sentiment online and had photos of Iranian regime leaders in his home.

 The Kurdish Strategy: Hope vs. History